mxstbr/mxstbr.com/pages/blog/2015/06/id-selector.md

----
-published: true
+export const frontmatter = {
+  "published": true,
-title: A little known way to escape CSS ID selector hell
+  "title": "A little known way to escape CSS ID selector hell", "tags": "css specificity"
-tags: css specificity
----
+};

 Specificity in CSS is a b*tch.
 If you have ever had to fix a nasty styling bug caused by an ID selector or unhealthy amounts of nesting, my heartfelt sympathy.